 Yes.
 All puppies are microchipped through AKC Reunite.
 We pay for the chip and implantation and will help you enroll your puppy with AKC Reunite before he or she leaves.
 This ensures that you will be contacted if the puppy ever becomes lost.
 AKC Reunite will charge you a one-time fee of $20 to enroll your puppy.

 Puppy Culture is a program for breeders and owners to follow during the first 12 weeks of a puppy’s life.
 The experiences that a puppy has during its first 12 weeks of life will shape its’ future and often determine how dogs act as adults.
 Breeders have the ability to change the outcome of the puppy’s life during this time by doing the right things at the right time.

 Starting quickly after birth on day 3, each puppy is individually handled and worked with daily until they leave to go to their new homes.
-Yes, it is time-consuming and requires a lot of extra work but it is critical in creating a puppy which will make a well-adjusted pet that will be able to function with their owners in human society.
+Yes, it is time-consuming and requires a lot of extra work but it is critical in creating a puppy that will make a well-adjusted pet that will be able to function with its owners in human society.
 We know that the end result is worth the extra effort.